 PTSD Help: PTSD Support Groups Can Help PTSD Recovery

-Many people feel alone with their PTSD (What is PTSD?), or other type of anxiety disorder, and part of PTSD recovery often includes understanding that many people are suffering in the same ways as you.
-Millions of people are living with post-traumatic stress disorder and many of them help each other every day.
-Feeling connected with a group of people who truly understand what it is to suffer from PTSD can be a powerful form of PTSD help (Living With PTSD Can Be A Nightmare).
+Many people feel alone with their PTSD or other types of anxiety disorders, and part of PTSD recovery often includes understanding that many people are suffering in the same ways as you.
+Millions of people are living with posttraumatic stress disorder and many of them help each other every day.
+Feeling connected with a group of people who truly understand what it is to suffer from PTSD can be a powerful form of PTSD help.

 In-Person PTSD Help

 In-person PTSD help can be received from anyone in the life of a person suffering from PTSD.
 You may find it through:

 - Friends and family

 - Faith leaders and groups